arism/lunatech-assessment/README.md

 # Run the server
 chmod +x target/universal/stage/bin/lunatech-assessment
 ./target/universal/stage/bin/lunatech-assessment

 ```

-The csv files are packaged with application as resources.
+The csv files are packaged with the application as resources.

-Open the browser and type http://localhost:9000/
+After starting the server open the browser at http://localhost:9000/